TheSeaOfRhun/LTR/README.md

 Here is a set of tools to run Lucene (5.3.1) on TREC collections.
-To build it run 'ant' from inside the *lucene.TREC* directory.
+To build it run `ant` from inside the `lucene.TREC` directory.
 The Lucene libraries live in `lib`, the TREC-like classes in `bin` and the tool-set is bundled into `lib/lucene.TREC.jar`.
 The usual way to use it on TREC test collections is to pass `IndexTREC`, at the